-- 1.01.02 Words and expressions defined in the General Conditions and used in these supplemental conditions have the meanings given to them in the General Conditions.
-In the event of any inconsistency between the General Conditions and these supplemental conditions, the applicable provisions of these supplemental conditions will prevail. - 1.01.03 If Supplemental Conditions Hardware Purchase, Lease and Maintenance and Supplemental Conditions Licensed Software are also incorporated in the Contract, the provisions of those supplemental conditions concerning the ownership of Intellectual Property will prevail in relation to the subject matter of those supplemental conditions.
+- 1.01.02 Words and expressions defined in the General Conditions and used in these supplemental conditions have the meanings given to them in the General Conditions unless provided otherwise.
+If the General Conditions contain sections entitled "Ownership" and "Warranty", those sections do not apply to the Licensed Software and the Media.
+Instead, the ownership and warranty provisions in these supplemental conditions apply to the Licensed Software and the Media. - 1.01.03 If there is any inconsistency between the General Conditions and these supplemental conditions, the applicable provisions of these supplemental conditions will prevail.